Pros & cons of VoIP phone systems for business

-So you want to weigh VoIP’s pros and cons
+So you want to weigh the pros and cons of VoIP

 If you have a small or midsize business and have been hearing about the benefits of switching your phone service to Voice over Internet Protocol (VoIP), you might also be wondering if this technology has any drawbacks.
 In this short article, we’ll discuss both the advantages and disadvantages of VoIP.